This cacophony of email copywriting tips was initially intended as notes to myself.

 We’re not in school anymore.
-No one is paid to read your writing.
+And no one is paid to read your writing.

-Therefore, make it easy to read.
+Therefore, make it easy – fun, even – to read.
 Easiest way to do that?
 Increasing your font size.

 9. Write for mobile.

-A mobile device beats a clunky computer every time.
+A mobile device beats a clunky desktop PC every time.

 Write with mobile users in mind.
 Make sure the copy is easy to read.
 Check for line breaks.

 This works even better if you get someone else to read it for you.